-New Development in the Brookland area of Washington, DC.
+New Development in the Brookland area of Washington, DC is coming.

 Abdo Development and Catholic University are seeking approval from the Washington DC Zoning Commission to approve changes to the University’s campus plan in order to go forward with Abdo’s plan to revitalize the Brookland area of Washington, DC.
 The decision of the Commission is expected on November 9th 2009 by which time they will have the necessary information about parking and fire code requirements.
 At a hearing on October 5th 2009 during which the plan was presented to the Zoning Commission, the Commissioners seemed quite impressed with Vice Chairman William W. Keating III saying he was “very excited about this project.”